-Step 3) Sand the rings.
+Step 3) Sand the inside and outside of the rings.

 Step 4) Stain the rings.
 I used Minwax Dark Walnut.
 I applied with a scrap t-shirt and dried it with another t-shirt.

 Let the stain dry.
 You can stop here or you can go to the next step and add some fun stencils.
 I made four eating related stencils to add to the napkin rings.
-If you would like access to four stencils please visit my Resource Library.
+If you would like access to the four stencils please visit my Resource Library.
 I cut the stencils out using my Silhouette Cameo.
 Then I used transfer paper to apply them to the napkin rings.

 You can get access to these napkin ring stencils and tons of other printables, graphics and designs by visiting my Resource Library.
 If you would like access please complete the form below.